sparkdesignsystem/spark-design-system/README.md

 for unit tests.
 To run unit tests in Spark:

 1. Navigate to the root of the Spark-Core or Spark-Extras repository
-2. Make sure you have run `npm install` already
+2. Run `npm install` if you have not already
 3. Run `mocha --compilers js:babel-core/register ./tests/*.tests.js`
 4. See test output in terminal to determine number of passing or failed tests